openSUSE/news-o-o/_posts/2009-04-13-people-of-opensuse-jean-daniel-dodin.markdown

 I was born in France January 1946.
-My mother was home wife, my father was well know in the photographic world as inventor, specially for the "verre dÃ©poli tÃ©lÃ©mÃ¨tre" (telemetric frosted glass or stygmometer - [Lucien Dodin](http://fr.wikipedia.org/wiki/Lucien_Dodin)).
+My mother was home wife, my father was well know in the photographic world as inventor, specially for the "verre dépoli télémètre" (telemetric frosted glass or stygmometer - [Lucien Dodin](http://fr.wikipedia.org/wiki/Lucien_Dodin)).

 I've finished scientific college and teached mechanical engeneering for